 Skip to main content

-GitHub package.json version GitHub release (latest by date) GitHub Release Date npm (scoped) GitHub Downloads (all assets, all releases) npm
+GitHub package.json version GitHub release (latest by date) GitHub Release Date NPM Version GitHub Downloads (all assets, all releases) NPM Downloads NPM Downloads license

-The xPack OpenOCD can be installed automatically, using the xpm command (the recommended method), or manually, by downloading and unpacking one of the platform specific archives.
+The xPack OpenOCD may be installed automatically, utilising the xpm command (the recommended method), or manually, by downloading and unpacking one of the platform-specific archives.

-The easiest (and recommended) way to install OpenOCD is via xpm and the package available as @xpack-dev-tools/openocd from the npmjs.com registry.
+The easiest (and recommended) method to install xPack OpenOCD is via xpm and the package available as @xpack-dev-tools/openocd from the npmjs.com registry.

 xpm packages (xPacks) refresher

 xpm packages, abbreviated as xPacks, are general-purpose, language-neutral software packages.
-They use the same format as npm packages, which is a collection of files/folders and a package.json file with the package metadata.
+They utilise the same format as npm packages, which comprises a collection of files/folders and a package.json file with the package metadata.

 xpm can install source and binary packages.
-Binary packages include references to regular archives with the platform specific binaries (such as .tar.gz for Unix or .zip for Windows).
-These archives are unpacked and links/forwarders to the executables are created in a .bin folder.
+Binary packages include references to regular archives with the platform-specific binaries (such as .tar.gz for Unix or .zip for Windows).
+These archives are unpacked and links/forwarders to the executables are created within a .bin folder.

-For more details, please see the previous explanation in the Getting Started page.
+For more details, please refer to the previous explanation on the Getting Started page.

 Prerequisites

-The only requirement for an automated install is a recent xpm, which is a portable Node.js command line application that complements npm with several extra features specific to C/C++ projects.
+The only requirement for an automated installation is a recent xpm, which is a portable Node.js command line application that complements npm with several additional features specific to C/C++ projects.

-To install xpm, follow the instructions in the xpm install page.
+To install xpm, follow the instructions on the xpm install page.

-If already installed, it is always a good idea to update it to the latest version with:
+If already installed, it is always advisable to update it to the latest version with:

 npm install --location=global xpm@latest